 11braryfile The library file that the command operates on.
 See Rules for objectfile1 ...
-The object file(s) that the command operates on. objectfileN specified, all object files in the library are extracted.
+The object file(s) that the command operates on.

-Use this command to extract object files (modules) from an existing library.
+Description Use this command to extract object files (modules) from an existing library.
 If a list of object files is specified, only these files are extracted.
-If a list of object files is not
+If a list of object files is not specified, all object files in the library are extracted.